Evarmedia/poll_system/README.md

-Certainly!
-Below is a comprehensive and industry-standard `README.md` template that covers everything we’ve done for your project.
-This includes setup, usage, configuration, and explanations for the implemented features.

----

 # Poll System Backend

-This is the backend for the **Poll System** API, developed using **Django** and **Django Rest Framework** (DRF), with JWT authentication for user login and vote functionality.
+This is the backend for the **Poll System** API, Built in completion of the ALX ProDevs Program, it is developed using **Django** and **Django Rest Framework** (DRF) ans PostgreSQL, with JWT authentication for user login and vote functionality.
 The system allows users to create polls, vote on options, and retrieve poll results.

 ## Features